JugadorXEI/tf2rebalance_jug/README.md

 * /refreshweapon (Cheat flag): Can target players.
 Turns their currently-equipped weapons into the ones defined on the tf2rebalance_attributes.txt file (so if a player holds a Brass Beast without changes somehow, the command will give them the version that the plugin would give them by default).
 * /official (or /changes, or /change, or /o): Displays a menu that allows the player to see the information about their changed items and their class, if any.
 * /cantsee:  Makes all of the player's held weapons transparent for ease of use and to help visibility.
+* /toggleinfo: if `sm_tfrebalance_infoonspawn` is enabled, then this toggles on and off the notification of how many weapons were modified by the plugin to the player.
 ```

 Enjoy!